-- Provides general information about the referendum - Deals with any of the issues on which the referendum is being held - Puts any argument for or against any issue on the referendum or - Is designed to encourage voting at the referendum.
+- Provides general information about the referendum - Deals with any of the issues on which the referendum is being held - · Puts any argument for or against any issue on the referendum or - Is designed to encourage voting at the referendum.

-Schools and other educational establishments may wish to teach pupils about the terms of the Referendum and this should not be affected by the prohibition.
-Head Teachers and heads of other educational establishments should however seek clearance and guidance from the Executive Director, Children, Young People and Partnerships if they receive requests for Referendum related activities from outside bodies before agreeing to them.
+Schools and other educational establishments may wish to teach pupils about the EU and the terms of the Referendum and this should not be affected by the prohibition, Head Teachers and heads of other educational establishments should however seek clearance and guidance from the Director, Education, Communities and Economy if they receive requests for Referendum related activities from outside bodies before agreeing to them.